 Her forthcoming book Energy's Digital Future: Harnessing Innovation for American Resilience and National Security will be published by Columbia University Press in 2021.
 She is chair of the steering committee of the Women in Energy Initiative at Columbia University's Center on Global Energy policy.

-A frequent media commentator, Jaffe is president of the U.S. Association of Energy Economics and holds a Senior Fellow award from that organization for her career contributions to the field of energy economics.
+A frequent media commentator, Jaffe serves on the leadership council of the U.S. Association of Energy Economics and holds a Senior Fellow award from that organization for her career contributions to the field of energy economics.

 Jaffe is a member of the Global Future Council on Net Zero Transition at the World Economic Forum (Davos).